VitorHMata/GitLinux/README.md

 # Linux Bash Script

+This is a Linux and Git exercise

 **Script Author:** Vitor Mata

 ## How to Run the Script

+Use the terminal to run the following commands:
 1. Clone this repository: `git clone https://github.com/VitorHMata/GitLinux`
 2. Navigate to the cloned directory: `cd GitLinux`
 3. Make the script executable: `chmod +x linux.sh`